 A Wage Subsidy Employer must be a legal entity with a valid Australian Business Number (ABN) which complies with all eligibility requirements under the Wage Subsidy Head Agreement terms and conditions.
-A Wage Subsidy Employer must also have a verified and active Workforce Australia Online for Business account.
+A Wage Subsidy Employer must also have a verified and active Workforce Australia Online for Business account before they can be offered a Wage Subsidy.